 The Global Except option allows the macro to play back in all Windows applications, except in the programs or windows selected.
-Click on the Add Window or Add Window</
+Click on the Add Window or Add Program button to select the window or program required.

-✓ Note: A hot key may only be assigned to one macro if the scope is set to General.
+Note: A hot key may only be assigned to one macro if the scope is set to General.
 The same hot key may be used multiple times if the scope is assigned to Window or Program Specific.